 The Federation will review the Policy each year against the national legislative framework, national and local guidance, and accepted best practice.
 Academies should also review their procedures at least annually.

 An end of term and annual report on safeguarding will be produced by each Academy for their Council and for the Federation.

-Appendix 1: Raising Safeguarding Concerns about a Child
+Ap rding Concerns about a Child